What do Domestic Workers United and Shakespeare have in common?

 Cultivate the interpersonal skills needed to help workers find and maintain the best jobs

 Identify and market the skills needed to help earn higher wages

 Learn to recognize what employers want

 Improve communication skills to better articulate and get what you want!

 Learn how to write an excellent resume

 Understand what a work benefit is, as well as understand the value of a work benefit

 Better articulate ones terms when negotiating for higher wages

 Nanny Training Course

-Our signature class in partnership with Cornell University ILR School begins again this Spring!
+The Nanny Training Course is our signature class in partnership with Cornell University ILR School.